 - Withdraw cash at an ATM – up to £500 per day with a Lloyds Bank debit card, or more in-branch.

 - Request cashback at most UK supermarket check-outs – up to £50 with a Lloyds Bank debit card.

 - Set up one-off and regular payments from your bank account.

 - Debit cards are usually contactless, so you can make small transactions without entering your PIN.

 What is a credit card?

 - It’s a standalone account, giving you access to credit that you’ll need to pay back later.
 Essentially, it’s a form of borrowing.

 - You’re not spending your own money.
-Instead you’re using a pre-agreed credit limit, which could help you to spread larger expenses and manage everyday essentials.
+Instead, you’re using a pre-agreed credit limit, which could help you to spread larger expenses and manage everyday essentials.

 - You can use a credit card to withdraw cash from ATMs, or pay for goods and services.
-Just bear in mind interest and charges may apply.
+Just bear in mind that interest and charges may apply.